Usage & Budgets

 | Enabled | Toggle anomaly detection on or off for the project. |

 Enable or disable each report type from the Token Usage page.
-Delivery preferences (which team members receive the email) can be managed in Settings > Notifications, where spend reports appear as dedicated notification types.
+Delivery preferences (which team members receive the email) can be managed in Settings > Notifications, where token cost reports appear as dedicated notification types.

 Notification Settings

-Budget-related events are integrated into the project notification system.
-Each team member can independently control which budget notifications they receive and through which channel.
+Token-cost events are integrated into the Project notification system.
+Each team member can independently control which notifications they receive and through which channel.

 | Event Type | In-App | Description | |